-Inclusive language, also referred to as bias-free language, is language that avoids excluding or alienating people because of race, gender identity, disability, education level, socioeconomic status, or any other factor.
+Inclusive language, also referred to as conscious, equity, or bias-free language, is language that avoids excluding or alienating people because of race, gender identity, disability, education level, socioeconomic status, or any other factor.
 The Linguistic Society of America says, “Inclusive language acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equal opportunities.”

 Research has shown that stereotyped language can do harm.
 In contrast, more inclusive language can create positive change (for example, more gender-neutral language can reduce bias).
 Inclusive language and images make content more accurate and ensure that it finds the widest possible audience.

 Inclusive communication also supports the American Chemical Society’s core value of diversity, equity, inclusion, and respect and its strategic goal 5, “Embrace and advance inclusion in chemistry.”

 The following guidelines may change over time, as language is always evolving, and what is acceptable phrasing today may not be in the future.
 ACS will alter language guidance as needed for accuracy, fairness, and respect for audiences.
 In addition, this guide does not cover all topics related to inclusive language.
 ACS will update it over time.
 When this guide conflicts with other style guides, ACS staff should follow this guide on matters of inclusive language and images.

 This resource is available to all both at www.acs.org/inclusivityguide and in the ACS Guide to Scholarly Communication.
 To give feedback on this guide, please email ISG@acs.org or use the Feedback button on this web page.
 Communicating inclusively is important to ACS, and staff and members should support each other in updating ACS materials over time.
 If you have suggestions for how to update content to follow these guidelines, please email email@example.com.